 What could this lump be?

-One of the most common eye conditions affecting the eyelids is a chalazion (pl. chalazia).
-It is benign and usually painless, however, an acute infection can possibly occur with pain.
-Inflammation and obstruction of oil glands in the lids form these slow-developing lumps.
+One of the most common eye conditions affecting the eyelids is chalazion (pl. chalazia).
+It is benign and usually painless mass or lump that develops in the eyelid, however, an acute infection can possibly occur with pain.
+Inflammation and obstruction of oil glands in the eyelids form these slow-developing lumps.
+These oil glands are called Meibomian Glands

 Prognosis is generally good but recurrence is common and an untreated chalazion may predispose to a more serious condition.